IvLivanov/odoo_challenge/README.md

 # odoo_challenge

 This is a challenge given to me as part of technical skills review.
-This repo contains two custom odoo module: Supply and Request
+This repo contains two custom odoo modules: Supply and Request

 ## Supply:
 A prototype of suppliers management system: it allows to add suppliers to postgres Database and associate them with product categories